cyclr/docs/pages/connector-authentication/mindful-api.md

 ## Mindful API setup

-You need the following to install the Mindful API connector within a Cyclr account:
+You need the following details to install the Mindful API connector into a Cyclr account:

 - The **client ID** of your Mindful account.
 - The **client secret** of your Mindful account.